 - Add the olive oil, lemon juice, garlic, oregano, salt, and pepper to a bowl or a large zip top bag.
 Stir the ingredients in the dish until combined.

-- Filet each chicken breast into two thinner pieces.
-Place the pieces in the bag or in a shallow dish, then pour the marinade over top, making sure the chicken pieces are completely covered in marinade.
+- If using breasts, fillet each chicken breast into two thinner pieces.
+Place the chicken in the bag or in a shallow dish, then pour the marinade over top, making sure the chicken pieces are completely covered in marinade.
 Marinate the chicken for 30 minutes, or up to 8 hours (refrigerated), turning occasionally to maximize the chicken's contact with the marinade.

 - When ready to cook, heat a large skillet over medium.
 Transfer the chicken from the marinade to the hot skillet and cook on each side until well browned and cooked through (about 5-7 minutes each side, depending on the size of the pieces).
 Cook two pieces at a time to avoid overcrowding the skillet, which can cause juices to pool and prevents browning.
 Discard the excess marinade.

 - Transfer the cooked chicken from the skillet to a cutting board and let rest for five minutes before slicing and serving.